AdobeDocs/campaign.en/help/v8/send/sms/smpp-connector-delivery.md

 >
 >This applies to Adobe Campaign v8.7.2 and later.
 >
->For older versions, refer to the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).
+>For older versions, refer to the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up){target="_blank"}.

-## SMS connector data flow
+## SMS connector data flow {#sms-data-flow}

 This section describes how the SMS process handles data.